 Beth McInnis Alford

 Mary Ellen Courville

-The Al and Mary Gayden Jones Share Dunham Endowment
+The Al and Mary Gayden Jones Share Dunham Scholarship

 Established in 2008 by an anonymous donor, the Al and Mary Gayden Jones Share Dunham scholarship fund provides tuition assistance to deserving and academically capable students who could not otherwise afford a Dunham education, with preference given to children of single parents and widows in keeping with James 1:27.

 Established in 2011 by the Every Kid a King Foundation, this fund is used to supplement need-based financial assistance for deserving students in who excel in all areas, including academics, fine arts, and athletics.
 The fund is administered by the Baton Rouge Area Foundation.

 The Leah Hipple McKay Academic Services Scholarship provides need-based financial assistance to students served by the McKay Academic Center for Excellence.
 The fund was established in 2017 in memory of the late Leah Hipple McKay who was devoted to helping children on the autism spectrum learn and develop.

 Established by Michael and Sharon Jenkins in 2010, the Two Coins Scholarship is awarded to an eighth-grade student who has demonstrated during his or her middle school years the story of the widow’s offerings as described in Mark 12:41-44.
 The recipient of the scholarship is a student who is diligent in his or her academic work, places others before self, and is involved in extracurricular, community service, and church activities.